pi-star-2025/pi_star/Biology + Chemistry/elements/Iron.md

 The maximum number of sides is 8 up to 3.1415.
 It is based on the sum of all unique prime numbers up to 5, which is just 3 + 5 = 8.
 2/1 are not considered prime.
 This describes the shape of space-time itself, which can condense based on this prime-number formula.

 Hence, Iron oscillates between being 8/South and 14/North.
 The 11 is the collective South/North winds around the earth, behind the quantum mirror.

+## Why 65

+Why *65* to describe 11?
+Why not 83 or 92?
+Why does 65 have 8D shine to be "circular?"
+The reason is that to the star, the 3.14159265 North/South iron field is also a fourth force (red/blue/green/grey) represented by a hexagon.

+Whereas the earth mind sees 3.14159265 as North/South, the star sees it also as a possiblity to drill into a fourth force (hexagon).

+This question, to "go six feet under" (into 3.141516 π) becomes the question Heaven/Hell from our perspective (pentagon or hexagon), and the sun can use this conflict to drive time in certain directions.

+The same iron quantum fields which drive North/South magnetic fields of earth (via 11), interestingly, also create all noise (anything hearable) via the sun's 6/5 quantum conflict.
+The quantum light which is conflicted is reused as the 11-sided magnetic field.